dog on a beach

 Please prevent your dog from wandering the streets alone by ensuring your home is secure enough to prevent a dog escaping, keeping in mind dogs can escape by digging, jumping, running out of open gates and garage doors.

-If your dog does escape, it could be seized by a ranger and impounded, or even killed on the roads by a car, which is a very common occurrence.
+If your dog does escape, it could be seized by a Ranger and impounded, or even killed on the roads by a car, which is a very common occurrence.

 View animals currently impounded